 It takes two and three metabolic steps, correspondingly, to convert Retinol and Retinyl Palmitate to Retinoic Acid.
 The overall rate of conversion of Retinol to Retinoic Acid is low and that of Retinyl Palmitate is lower still.
 Therefore a relatively large amount of Retinol and even larger amount of Retinyl Palmitate needs to be delivered to the skin to increase the Retinoic Acid levels and produce clinically meaningful effects.

 - Retinyl Palmitate (and the other ester forms mentioned above) will first need to covert to Retinol.
 Then the Retinol itself needs to be converted into Retinaldehyde (Retinal).

-- Retinaldehyde, will now need to be converted into Retinoic Acid to be able to be absorbed into the cell receptors of the body (whew…finally).
+- Retinaldehyde, will now need to be converted into Retinoic Acid to be able to be effective on the skin. (whew… finally).

-- Bottom line: Retinoic Acid is the only form of Retinoid that directly affects your skin’s cells, and is what produces the amazing benefits.
+- Bottom line: Retinoic Acid is the only form of Retinoid that directly affects your skin, and is what produces the amazing benefits.

 Percentages and effectiveness.
 Is more, better?